A. T. M. Abdul Wahab

-A. T. M. Abdul Wahab (এ টি এম আব্দুল ওয়াহাব) is a Bangladesh Awami League politician and the former Member of Parliament from Magura-1.
+A. T. M. Abdul Wahab (এ টি এম আব্দুল ওয়াহাব) is a Bangladesh Awami League politician and a former member of parliament from Magura-1.

 Early life

 Wahab was born on 29 December 1946.
 He fought in the Bangladesh Liberation war as the sub-sector commander of Sector Eight.

 Career

 Wahab retired from Bangladesh Army with the rank of major general.
 He wrote a book, Mukti Bahini Wins Victory: Military Oligarchy Divides Pakistan in 1971, about the history of the Bangladesh Liberation war.

-Wahab was elected to Parliament in 2015 from Magura-1 as a candidate of Bangladesh Awami League in a by-election.
-The by-election were called after the death of the incumbent Member of Parliament, Muhammad Serajul Akbar.
+Wahab was elected to parliament in 2015 from Magura-1 as a candidate of the Bangladesh Awami League in a by-election.
+The by-election were called after the death of the incumbent member of parliament, Muhammad Serajul Akbar.
 He was selected out of 17 potential candidates interviewed by Awami League Parliamentary Board.

+In June 2021, Transparency International Bangladesh reported widespread corruption, mismanagement, and political interference at the Holy Family Red Crescent Medical College Hospital.
+The report blamed the chairman of the Bangladesh Red Crescent Society Wahab.